413D3Z/VueRavelite/README.md

 ### ➡️ Authentication

-The project ships with complete authentication boilerplate including:
+The project ships with No Authetication as personally I like to build my own depending on the circumstance
-- Login
-- Register
-- Forget Password
-- Reset Password

-### ➡️ Authorization

-The project is configured to use [Bouncer](https://github.com/JosephSilber/bouncer) package for managing authorization across your routes.
-Authorization is important security subject, so please consult bouncer's package documentation.

 ### ➡️ Localization / i18n